Liquor Liability Insurance

 What does Liquor Liability Cover?

-This coverage protects a business owner in the event that an accident or altercation occurs involving someone who has been served alcohol at your establishment.
+Liquor liability insurance is protection for a business owner in the event that an accident or altercation occurs involving someone who has been served alcohol at your establishment.
 This insurance helps protect your assets from damages awarded to another party in a lawsuit.